Table of Contents

 The Geometry API allows the game to send a triangle mesh to Wwise Spatial Audio, for two purposes:

-- Simulating edge diffraction of sound propagating from emitters to listener (see Using the Geometry API for Simulating Diffraction).
+- Simulating edge diffraction of sound propagating from emitters to listener (see Using the Geometry API for Simulating Diffraction and Transmission).

 - Simulating early reflections using Wwise Reflect (see Using the Geometry API for Simulating Early Reflections).

 - Vertices (AkVertex) are defined in an array,

 AkGeometryParams::Vertices, which is separate from the triangles, and each triangle in the triangle array

 - Each triangle also includes an index to an

 AkAcousticSurfacestructure, which defines the acoustic texture and description string.